Steve Hinton: Film and demonstration aviation

 Hinton is a member of the Screen Actors Guild and charter member of the Motion Picture Pilots Association.
 He has worked on more than 60 films.

 In 2002, he received a nomination from the World Stunt Awards for the Taurus Award, Best Aerial Work in Pearl Harbor.
 In 2018, he was part of the team which won the Taurus Stunt Award for Best Specialty Stunt for work on Dunkirk.
 The award was shared with Dan Friedkin, Craig Hosking, John Romain and Ed Shipley.

 As a demonstration and heritage flight pilot, Hinton participated in a five plane formation flyover at Super Bowl LVI in Los Angeles to commemorate the 75th anniversary of the United States Air Force.
 Hinton piloted “Wee Willy II”, his rebuilt P-51 Mustang formerly known as Red Baron.

 Personal life

 In 1980, Hinton married Karen Maloney.
 Karen is the daughter of Steve's friend, American aviation legendary historian Ed Maloney.
 Steven's son, Steven Hinton Jr., is also an aviator and air racer.
 Steven Hinton Jr. became the youngest pilot to win Unlimited Gold at Reno at age 22 in 2009.

+Steven Hinton Jrs. twin sister, Amanda Hinton, is an accomplished United States Airforce veteran and emergency physician.